 The African-American Affinity Group (3AG) was created to serve as a forum for members to exchange ideas and information relevant to their experiences as diverse attorneys.
 3AG supports the Bass, Berry & Sims diversity and inclusion initiative by fostering an environment and culture for the personal and professional development of our attorneys.

 At Bass, Berry & Sims, we are implementing our affinity groups in a unique way.
 Rather than have the 3AG group operate in a standalone manner, the group is closely tied to the firm’s leadership and its overall commitment to real progress in diversity and inclusion.

 Programs and Activities

 The 3AG group actively participates in a number of programs, activities, sponsorships and organizations that benefit the broader community.
 The group welcomes and supports African-American summer associates, entry-level associates and lateral attorneys, helping them build solid foundations and relationships within the firm and the community.

-- Bass, Berry & Sims supported our partnership with Fisk University by attending their first Spring career fair in February 2019.
+- Bass, Berry & Sims supported our partnership with Fisk University by attending their annual Spring Career Fair in February 2019 and January 2020.